 The Blair Witch Project

 The Blair Witch Project dominated the summer of 1999, which is insane to think about, when you look at the big picture.
-After the huge blockbuster successes of Men in Black and Armageddon, it was this little horror picture made for nothing that was the most talked about film of the year at the end of that decade.
+After the huge blockbuster successes of Men in Black and Armageddon, it was this little horror picture made for nothing that was the most talked about film of the year.
 It had one of the best marketing campaigns of all time.
 Everyone loved it the first time they saw it based on how well it was advertised.
 Not that it didn’t have its own merits, but there was a lot of hype that affected how people felt in the moment.
 It was a huge success that changed the game.

 Only one movie did what Blair Witch Project did even better, and that’s Paranormal Activity.
 It didn’t have the huge advertising budget of Blair Witch, instead generating buzz and getting a national release after it had already screened at festivals.
 Regardless of what people think about the quality of either film, Paranormal Activity received a huge box office return, relying primarily on word of mouth, rather than spending the insane amount that Blair Witch did on advertising.

-Horror, comedy, kids movie… Gremlins had it all.
-And films that have that combination normally don’t do great at the box office.
-I don’t think anyone expected Gremlins to do as well as it did because it was such a gamble.
+Horror, comedy, kids movie… Gremlins has it all.
+And films that have that combination normally don’t do well at the box office.
+I don’t think anyone expected Gremlins to perform as well as it did because it was such a gamble.
 It was a risky move that had the potential to be as alienating as it was fun.
 Luckily, it worked, giving us one of the best creature features of the ‘80s, as well as one of the best Christmas movies of all time.

 There can be no discussion of blockbuster horror movies without Jaws.
 Jaws invented the blockbuster as we know it.
-Much of the business model we’ve had in place for the past forty years comes directly from this film.
+Much of the business model we’ve had in place for the past half century or so comes directly from this film.
 It was the first summer blockbuster and is still what every big summer event picture should strive to be.
-It has action and scares, but it’s also just an incredibly well made motion picture at the same time.
+It has action and scares, but it’s also just an incredibly well made motion picture.
 That gets lost a bit these days, but if we follow the template this feature set—without, mind you, ever remaking it—then maybe we’ll start to see original summertime epics again.